AGENDA

 As extreme weather, aging infrastructure, and rising demand strain the power grid, artificial intelligence is emerging as a critical tool for resilience.
 From predictive maintenance and outage forecasting to real-time situational awareness and adaptive grid control, AI is enabling faster, smarter responses to evolving threats.
 But with growing reliance on opaque algorithms, data quality issues, and cybersecurity concerns, AI also introduces new risks that utilities must confront head-on.
 Is AI the breakthrough the grid needs — or just another layer of complexity and risk?

-Bonnie Titone: EVP & Chief Administrative Officer, Duke Energy
+Bonnie Titone: EVP & Chief Administration Officer, Duke Energy

 As extreme weather and shifting federal priorities reshape the resilience landscape, public sector leadership has become more critical than ever.
 This session spotlights how CPS Energy and the City of San Antonio are charting a path forward in the ERCOT market — deploying microgrids, leveraging federal funding, and forging local partnerships to strengthen community resilience.
 What can other cities and public power utilities learn from San Antonio’s approach?
 How can public sector innovation complement private investment to accelerate scalable resilience solutions nationwide?